 Ken Elzinga, Robert C. Taylor Professor of Economics at the University of Virginia,- first recipient of the Cavaliers’ Distinguished Teaching Professorship – is widely recognized as one of the most accomplished, effective, and influential educators in the economics profession during a distinguished teaching and research career at the University of Virginia, that has spanned over 35 years.
 Ken is creative and versatile in the classroom sharing his thoughts effectively with large groups of students studying the principles of economics, and using the Socratic Method, when working with students in a more advanced setting.
 He is a pioneer in the use of literature to explore economic reasoning which led to his writing murder mysteries that can be solved by careful economic analysis.
 Ken’s style of instruction and commitment to helping students develop an understanding of and appreciation for economic reasoning and insights serve as an inspiration for economic educators, so it is fitting for exemplary economic educators to be honored with an award in his name.

-The winner was announced at the 2016 meeting of the Southern Economic Association® in New Orleans, LA on Sunday, November 20, and was awarded a plaque and a cash award.
+The winner was announced at the 2017 meeting of the Southern Economic Association® in Tampa, FL on Saturday, November 18, and was awarded a plaque and a cash award.

 |2015||Leah Greden Mathews (University of North Carolina-Asheville)|

 |2014||Peter W. Shuhmann (University of North Carolina-Wilmington)|